Static properties of two linearly coupled discrete circuits: Ground state properties of the interacting system

+We remark that \textit{coherence} is a crucial ingredient in the design of atomtronic circuits \cite{Amico_Roadmap,Pepino}, while \textit{fragmentation} tends to hinder their operation.
+When the two-ring ladder is used as a superfluid qubit system \cite{amico3}, condensate's fragmentation tends to destroy the topologically protected quantum state (which realizes the qubit itself) and should therefore be minimized.
+In addition, fragmentation, which is inevitably present in interacting systems, can lead to the suppression of the coherent transfer of vorticity between the rings \cite{albert_dynamic}.

 In Fig.~\ref{eigenvalues_density_matrix} we show the two largest relative occupation numbers, $p_{1}$ and $p_{2}$, of two coupled trimers as a function of $U/J_{\perp}$, with $N=6$ and for different values of $J/J_\perp$.
-For weak inter-particle interactions ($U \ll J_\perp$) the ground state is mostly condensed $p_1 \simeq 1$ for all values of $J/J_\perp$ except when $J/J_{\perp}=0$.
+For weak inter-particle interactions ($U \ll J_\perp$) there is a non-zero single particle state, $p_1 \simeq 1$, for all values of $J/J_\perp$ except when $J/J_{\perp}=0$.
 In the latter case, the sites in the same ring are fully decoupled and the system reduces to three independent double-wells with tunneling rate $J_{\perp}$.
 Thus, a three-fragmented state with $p_{1}=p_{2}=p_{3}=1/3$ is obtained when $J/J_\perp=0$ and $U/J_\perp \lesssim 1$.
-In this case the many-body wave function is not given by Eq.~(\ref{wf-BEC}), but by a product state of three independent bosonic Josephson junctions with $N/M$ particles in each junction, when $N/M \in \mathbb{Z}$.
+In this case the total wave function is not given by Eq.~(\ref{wf-BEC}), but by a product state of three independent bosonic Josephson junctions with $N/M$ particles in each junction, when $N/M \in \mathbb{Z}$.